173e/Sink/README.md

 Currently Only Orthogonal Maps are supported

-In the Demo only level 1 Works Properly
+In the BasicDemo only level 1 Works Properly

 ```